GoogleChrome/developer.chrome.com/site/en/blog/renderingng-data-structures/index.md

 These data structures are:

-- _Frame trees_, which are composed of local and remote nodes that represent which web documents are in which render process and Blink renderer.
+- _Frame trees_, which are composed of local and remote nodes that represent which web documents are in which render process and which Blink renderer.
 - The _immutable fragment tree_,
 represents the output of (and input to) the layout constraint algorithm.
 - _Property trees_, which represent the transform, clip, effect,